SpeerSec/HTB-ORSLS/README.md

-# HTB "Skill Learned" search tool
+# HTB "Skills Learned" search tool

 Just a random evening project.
 The python script contains a dictionary of all the "Skill Learned" from official HackTheBox machine writeups parsed from another script to go through the pdfs.